Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Opened or eyes around waste and our role
+We did not get to complete this part of the kit.

 Did the resource encourage new ways of thinking and talking about the value food?